blaisedufrain/card-game/readme.md

 I implemented a "CutTheDeck" shuffler solely for demonstration.
 To use this or another shuffler, add a variable to your .env as follows:

 CARD_SHUFFLER=CutTheDeck

-### Tests

-Unit tests are located within the ./core/tests/ directory.
-The suite can be run from the project root with the following command.

-`./vendor/bin/phpunit`

-or if you are using docker

-`docker-compose exec app ./vendor/bin/phpunit`